Peter Kelley

 Peter Kelley (born May 9, 1974) is an Olympic weightlifter for the United States.
 His coaches are Dennis Snethen, Dragomir Cioroslan, and Paul Fleschler.
-He currently holds the snatch record in the 105 kg. weight class with a lift of 172.5 kilograms, set at the 2004 U.S. Olympic Weightlifting trials.
+He currently holds the snatch record in the 105 kg weight class with a lift of 172.5 kg, set at the 2004 U.S. Olympic Weightlifting trials.

 Personal life

 Kelley was born in St. Joseph, Missouri.